InQBarna/ios-project-setup/README.md

     - Firebase upload key (from firebase)
     - Auth p8 file (from dev portal)
     - App created on appstoreconnect

+1. Seriously... grab the requirements above or it will be harder to setup this later

 2. Create the xcode project on the root of the repository.
     - Create an iOS project